morgan-wall/Honours-Programs/README.md

 Honours Programs
 ================

-A collection of programs created by Morgan Wall for his mathematics honours thesis.
+A collection of programs created for Morgan Wall's honours thesis on Newton-Krylov continuation methods.